 Head to Möllevångstorget with its open market.
 In this lively square trade you will find almost any- and everything whilst soaking up the special air of “Möllan”.
 Those who are hungry will be pleased to hear that this area is the eatery densest meeting place throughout Malmö.

 Those who are looking for a party can find several clubs with a wide variety of music in the Möllevången area.
-KB, Babel, Debaser, the Moorish Pavilion and Cuba Café are a few well known examples.
+KB, Babel and the Moorish Pavilion are a few well known examples.

 The rich variety of restaurants attracts with scents from all the world’s cuisines.
 Malmö has a rich cultural life with performances, galleries and museums.
 In recent years Malmö has built two large Stadiums, Malmö Arena and Swedbankstadion, both of which are relying on large public events, and sport of course!
 It’s easy to get to the arenas by bus and train.